khalicki/junit-data-table/README.md

 ### Write test

-Simplest Java test with data table looks like that:
+Simplest test with data table looks like that:
 ```java
     @ParameterizedTest
     @DataTableSource({